gokulkl1523/Gold-Purity/README.md

 # Gold-Purity
-This project is used to
+This project is used to find the purity of gold using machine learning with python